pragnyanramtha/lecture/what follow your dream misses.md

-programming is a weird job, but i do love it though, and its no exaggeration say that its my dream job and a common cliche.
+Programming is a weird job, but I do love it though, and it's no exaggeration to say that it's my dream job and a common cliché.

-And a common cliché is for someone who is lucky enough to land in a dream job, to stand confidently in front of a group of students,

-and to compel them to follow their dreams.
+And a common cliché is for someone who is lucky enough to land in a dream job to stand confidently in front of a group of students and to compel them to follow their dreams.

 Frankly, on its own, I don't think this is very good advice.